Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 Assume your expense per room is $40, which means that anybody who checks into your hotel to fill any empty room will cost you $40 in housekeeping, services, food, and damages.

-Consider how much money you could make if you could populate your ten rooms with either a) 100% occupancy rate at $50 or b) 70% occupancy rate at $65.
-Which one would you choose?
+Consider how much money you could make if you could populate your ten rooms with either:

-When you calculate RevPAR, you get a value of $50 for (a) and $45.5 for (b).
-Option 'a' seems to be the better choice.
+When you calculate RevPAR, you get a value of $50 for (A) and $45.50 for (B).
+Option 'A' seems to be the better choice.

-However, analyzing how much money you really generate after variable expenses yields a different result.
+However, analyzing how much money you really generate after variable expenses yields a different result:

 Increasing your RevPAR